Stockton Waterfront urban park

 The latest design for Stockton Waterfront urban park shows exciting events spaces, unique play areas for all ages, heritage influences and opportunities for pop-up concessions.

-A Reserved Matters planning application has been submitted and shows how the concept masterplan has been developed to create a transformational public space for residents and visitors of Stockton-on-Tees.
+The design shows how the concept masterplan has been developed to create a transformational public space for residents and visitors of Stockton-on-Tees.

 Let's Talk About Our Towns public consultation 2020